arzwa/MultilocusIsland/docs/paper/draft-hapdip2.md

 In order to derive a useful approximate expression for $g$, we shall make two further important assumptions:
-(1) both the resident and migrant gene pool, as well as each backcross generation is in Hardy-Weinberg and linkage equilibrium (HWLE);
+(1) both the resident and migrant gene pool, as well as each backcross generation, is in Hardy-Weinberg and linkage equilibrium (HWLE);
 (2) the expected allele frequency at any locus in any backcross generation is midway between that of the parents (e.g. the mean of the mainland and island allele frequencies for the F1 generation).